Garaio-REM/remcloud-message-bus-api/letting_context.md

 * (3) Like Letting.Tenancy.MoveInConfirmed the event is also only raised when a tenant has lived or traded in person at the given unit.

 ### Letting.Tenancy.Created

+NOTE: We have discoved minor differences in the logic for sending the _preferred_ `email` and `phoneNumber` in mbus messages, the priority is always the same for all persons, while GraphQL queries send different values Legal and Physical persons.
+At the moment, we are not planning to change this behaviour without consulting our partners, in order to prevent unexpected side effects.

 | Field                                   | Type     | Content / Remarks                                         |
 | --------------------------------------- | -------- | --------------------------------------------------------- |